Contact Granuloma/Contact Ulcer

 Causes: The most common cause of contact granulomas is voice misuse — often accompanied by excessive throat-clearing or coughing.
 These activities cause the vocal folds to "slap" together forcefully, causing trauma to the covering tissue.
 Acid reflux from the stomach can also cause inflammation of the vocal folds and contribute to granuloma or ulcer formation.
 A less common cause is direct trauma to the vocal folds, for instance as a result of intubation during surgery.

 Treatment: Voice therapy is commonly used as a primary form of treatment.
 The patient is taught to avoid those behaviors, which may injure the vocal folds.
-Inhaled corticosteroids are frequently prescibed, along with an anti-acid reflux regimen.
+Depending on the suspected cause, your doctor may prescribe inhaled corticosteroids or an anti-acid reflux medicine.
 Surgery to remove these types of lesions is usually undertaken as a last resort because recurrence is common.